vietn-aiven/kafka-consumer-datadog-metrics-collector/README.md

 Requires Linux-based operating system with Python 3+ (to run the included Python script) and Java 8+ (to run `kafka-consumer-groups.sh` which is part of the [Kafka distribution](https://kafka.apache.org/downloads), not included in this repo).

+Install the python requirements with `pip install -r requirements.txt`.

 # Setting up the config.json file

 Copy `example.config.json`into a new file called `config.json` in the same directory.
 This file would contain all of the configurations needed in order to set up this script.
 Edit the configurations inside the new `config.json` file.
 Here the list of configs and their purpose: